Berliet VXB-170

 The Berliet VXB-170 is a four-wheel armoured vehicle used primarily as an internal security vehicle.
 Developed and initially produced by Berliet until Berliet was merged with Saviem to form Renault Trucks (now Arquus), it lost to the Saviem VAB the competition to equip the French Army, even though it was cheaper than its competitor.
 Production stopped after fewer than 200 vehicles had been produced.

+History

+In 1967, the BL-12 was presented as a concept for the French military for transportation.